 Figure 1: Schematic of a 2pFLIM system.
 2pFLIM can be implemented on a conventional two-photon microscope by the addition of the yellow highlighted hardware components: a photon timing counting module, a low-noise fast photomultiplier tube (PMT), a photodiode (only needed if the laser does not have an output signaling for laser timing), and an optional signal splitter.
 This figure has been modified from Ma et al.17.

 Figure 2: Design of a custom-built motorized treadmill.
 (A) Schematic of the treadmill design from front (top left), side (top right), and top views (bottom left).
-The treadmill (foam ball) axle is connected to a rotation sensor and a motor that are collectively mounted on two posts on a solid aluminum bread plate.
-The headplate-compatible holder on an adjustable mounting post bracket is fixed to a solid post and positioned above the treadmill.
+The treadmill (foam ball) axle is connected to a rotary encoder and a motor that are collectively mounted on two posts on a solid aluminum bread plate.
+The headplate-compatible holder on a right-angle bracket is fixed to a solid post and positioned above the treadmill.
 Schematic drawings are not to scale.
 Front (B) and side (C) view photographs of the treadmill.
 Proper positioning of the mouse on the treadmill is shown in panel C.

 Figure 3: The quantification of 2pFLIM data.
 (A) A FLIM image with each pixel pseudo-colored to represent the mean lifetime (LT), relative to the laser timing, of all photons in that pixel.
 (B) The photon arrival times within a single pixel (purple square in panel A) were plotted in a histogram (left panel).
 Integration boundaries were set to determine the single photon counting range (SPC, gray).
 Within the SPC range, the integral of photon timing was divided by the total number of photons and then subtracted by the t0 (1.65 ns, dashed line), resulting in a mean lifetime (LT, distance between dashed and dotted lines) of 1.74 ns.
 Quantification of the mean lifetime of the entire field of view (light blue square in panel A) involved the integration of photon timing collected in all pixels (right panel), resulting in a mean lifetime of 1.7 ns.
 Insets show the same data in semi-log scale.
 (C and D) Quantification of mean lifetime per region of interest (ROI).
 (C) Representative example of a 2pFLIM image.
 Two ROIs were drawn around two somata in layer 2/3 of the motor cortex.
 (D) Photon timing distributions integrated across all pixels within each ROI (left panel).
 Cell ROIs were color-coded as shown in panel C: red, cell 1; blue, cell 2.
 Normalized photon counts allow for comparison of photon timing distributions between the two ROIs (right panel, mean lifetime; cell 1, 1.33 ns; cell 2, 1.73 ns).
 Insets show the same data in semi-log scale.
 (E) Distribution plot of mean basal lifetimes from 254 imaged cells in the superficial layers of the motor cortex.
 L1 cells (n = 186 cells/11 animals, left panel), residing within 100 μm below pia, expressed tAKARα after a stereotaxic injection of AAV2/1-hSyn-tAKARα-WPRE, and L2/3 pyramidal cells (n = 68 cells/4 animals, right panel), residing at least 150 μm below pia, expressed tAKARα after IUE of a CAG-tAKARα-WPRE DNA construct.